WhatsApp New Privacy Policy Controversy in India: Key Points and FAQs

 Indian Government Opposes WhatsApp’s New Privacy Policy, Gives Company Seven Days to Respond

 The Indian government is against WhatsApp’s new privacy policy since it’s announcement in early January 2021.
-The government has warned the messaging company to withdraw the policy, and the Ministry of Electronics and Information Technology (MeitY) has recently asked the company to do so again.
+The government has warned the messaging company to withdraw the policy.
+In addition, the Ministry of Electronics and Information Technology (MeitY) has recently asked the company to do so again.
 The government has given WhatsApp seven days to respond with a plan.

-The Indian government is concerned about the amount of data that WhatsApp collects from its users and how it is shared with Facebook, WhatsApp’s parent company.
+The Indian government is concerned about the amount of data that WhatsApp collects from its users.
+They are also concerned about how they share the data with Facebook, WhatsApp’s parent company.
 The government is also concerned about the lack of transparency in WhatsApp’s data collection and sharing practices.
-Also Read: How to withdraw money from ATMs without using a card?
+Also Read: WhatsApp to stop support for all devices running iOS 9

-The instant messaging app has defended its new privacy policy, saying that it is necessary to improve its services and target advertising.
-However, the company has also made some concessions to the Indian government, such as giving users more control over their data and making it easier for users to opt out of data sharing.
-Also Read: Apple iPod Touch 8th Gen could launch soon: Design, Details
+WhatsApp has defended its new privacy policy, saying that it is necessary to improve its services and target advertising.
+However, the company has also made some concessions to the Indian government.
+These concessions include giving users more control over their data.
+Thus, making it easier for users to opt out of data sharing.
+Also Read: WhatsApp Introduces New Search Button on Android App

 It is unclear whether WhatsApp would reverse its new privacy policies in India.
 However, the Indian government’s opposition to the policy is likely to have a significant impact on WhatsApp’s business in the country.
 Also Read: Asus ROG Zephyrus G14 Alan Walker Edition launched in India, gets new Ryzen power